jmrfox/mascaf/README.md

 5. Export the graph as an SWC file.

 Since SWC format does not support cycles, a graph with cycles is broken by locating a duplicate node and rewiring one incident cycle edge to the duplicate.

+## Mean Curvature Flow using CGAL

+The mean curvature flow (MCF) is a geometric evolution of a surface in 3D space.
+It is a process where the surface evolves over time, with the rate of change of the surface at each point determined by the mean curvature at that point.
+The mean curvature flow is a way to smooth out the surface and make it more regular, while preserving its overall shape and topology.

+You can easily compute the MCF data using the [Computational Geometry Algorithms Library (CGAL)](https://doc.cgal.org/latest/Surface_mesh_skeletonization/index.html) package.
+CGAL provides a standalone GUI program called `CGALLab` that includes the MCF skeletonization operation.
+You can download the Windows demo version of it here: [CGALLab Windows Demo](https://doc.cgal.org/latest/Manual/packages.html#:~:text=Triangulated%20Surface%20Mesh%20Skeletonization).

+Simply open the program, load your mesh, go to `Operations -> Triangulated Surface Mesh Skeletonization -> Mean Curvature Skeleton (Advanced)`, apply the operation, then right-click on the new object labelled "fixed points" and save it to a `polylines.text` file.